novica/cvnn/novica-nakov-cv.rst

 MA Thesis in Peacebuilding: "The Impact of Social Policy on Sustainable Peacebuilding"

+**July 2011**
+Attended Summer School in Comparative Conflict Studies at Center for Comparative Conflict Studies, Faculty of Media and Communications in Belgrade, Serbia.

+The topic of the course was transition in Serbia.

 **July 2008**

 Passed the brokerage exam administered by The Securities and Exchange Commission of the Republic of Macedonia.